 Crazy Norwegian's Fish & Chips, Port Orford

-Crazy's fish and chips are the big draw on the menu, but you can't go wrong with their Oregon Bay shrimp melt, clam chowder, local fried oysters, and more delectable seafood.
+A solid road-food stop, Crazy's fish and chips are the big draws on the menu, but you can't go wrong with their Oregon Bay shrimp-melt, clam chowder, local fried oysters, and more delectable seafood.

 Cape Blanco State Park